loremipsumdonec/optimizely-cms-models/posts/ssr_with_react_and_graphql/ssr_with_react_and_graphql_part_4.md

 ## Conclusion

-Now we have added support for GraphQL in a Optimizely CMS implementation and it works in my opinion very well, and it will be easier for both backend and frontend to build functions.
-In the next and final part we will connect it with frontend and show a complete server-side rendered application.
+Now we have added support for GraphQL in a Optimizely CMS implementation, this will make it easier for both backend and frontend to build functions.